Shrimp Fricassee is a rich, saucy dish with a satisfying, stick-to-your-ribs quality that makes it a perfect recipe when you’re craving a hearty meal.

 Instructions

 - Heat butter and olive oil in a large, deep saucepan over medium heat until melted.
 Sprinkle flour over the butter and whisk until smooth.
-Continue to cook, whisking often, until the mixture has turned a golden tan color {a blond roux}.
+Continue to cook, whisking often, until the mixture has turned a golden tan color.

-- Stir in onion, carrot, celery and tomatoes and cook for about 5 minutes.
-The mixture will thicken and become pasty.
+- Stir in onion, carrot, celery, and tomatoes and cook for about 5 minutes until the mixture thickens and becomes pasty.

 - Add vegetable stock a little at a time while whisking to avoid lumps, then whisk in wine and add bay leaves and thyme.
 Add salt and pepper to taste.

-- Bring to a bubble and allow to simmer for about 20 minutes, stirring/scraping the bottom of the pan every so often, until the liquid has reduced and the sauce has thickened quite a bit.
+- Bring to a bubble and simmer for about 20 minutes, stirring/scraping the bottom of the pan every so often, until the liquid has reduced and the sauce has thickened.

 - Add the raw shrimp to the pan and cook for about 5 minutes, until opaque and cooked through.